 * Unemployment rate: 10.9%

 Using data from the Edinburgh Study of Youth Transitions and Crime, Edinburgh University researchers found that poverty is a strong driver of violent offences amongst young people.
 However, systems of youth and adult justice, far from tackling violence and lifting young people out of poverty, serve instead to entrench poverty, thereby reproducing the very conditions in which violence can flourish.

 We must have the inclusion of several critical elements in the formulation of an efficacious plan to mitigate and eventually eliminate poverty in America.
 Ignoring the facts, won't fix the problem.
 It will simply mean we'll be having this same conversation again, sooner or later.

 Here are just a few of the factors, aside from crime, that must be included in the conversation:

 The Trump administration proposed a $1.5 trillion "investment" in America's failing infrastructure.
 Throwing money at the problem won't rectify the problem.
 As we've done in the past, you can't just build a bridge and then just walk away from it!
-It must have maintenance and let's face it, that maintenance requires an investment.
-Our investment into our infrastructure must be approached with an eye toward the future, acting pro-actively and preemptively.
+It must have maintenance and let's face it, that maintenance requires a significant long-term, consistent investment.
+The investment into our infrastructure must be approached with an eye toward the future, acting pro-actively and preemptively.